vx-moha/ze-beta/README.md

 - Not Support For Who Using Termux Version (Linux)

-- YaPB Will Replaced To E-Bots
+- Running With E-Bots !

 Install Termux Box